Timinator2000/Algorithm_X/04 - your turn/01 - mrs knuth part I.md

     the passed in techer_availability and students

 read all input
-organize input - two main data structures: teacher_availability and students
+organize input
+    teacher_availability
+    students

-create an instance of your new Solver class, passing teacher_availability and students to the constructor
+create an instance of your new MrsKnuthPartISolver class, passing teacher_availability and students to the constructor

-for each soution in solver.solve()
+for each solution in solver.solve()
     for each action in solution
-        add the student/instrument to schedule
+        add the student/instrument to schedule at hour/day

 print the schedule
 ```

+If you run into trouble, review the previous sections and I think you will find everythig you need.
 Now that Mrs. Knuth is ready to teach all summer long, let's look at a few other puzzles you are already fully prepared to solve!